bumzack/meili_reproducible_408/readme.md

 log_level="DEBUG"
 ```

-Meilisearch is running ob ubuntu 22 on a server with 128G RAM and 12 cores.
+Meilisearch is running on ubuntu 22 on a server with 128G RAM and 12 cores.

 compiled from source using rustc in release mode: